Introducing the Kiwibank Predator Free Communities:

 Predator Free Newlands, Paparangi and Woodridge are three very closely connected suburbs to the north of Wellington City.
 They believe their plan to eliminate predators will see more native birds, lizards and other small natives back in their community.
 They want to improve the environment by involving the community.

 Part of Whakaupoko Landcare Group and its focus has been on making the place better for native flora and fauna with a combination of pest, revegetation and weed control.
 A co-ordinated approach has seen many numbers of bait stations and stoat traps being laid.
 They have now embarked on a backyard trapping program for the residents of Patumahoe village and the buffer zone around it.

 Predator Free Whakatane is a community led initiative with the aim of creating an environment where Tieke (saddleback) live and thrive in the heart of Whakatane.
 Their mission is to connect communities to create an unfenced sanctuary.
 By providing a safe haven in urban backyards the community will enable native wildlife to spread right across the Whakatane area.

 Rarangi Dawn Chorus — Marlborough

 Rarangi is a small coastal community of around 200 properties in Marlborough.
 Their plan is to have a trap placed on every third property, bringing the community together working collectively to reduce predator numbers and enhance native species survival.
-The want to eradicate pests and bring back the loud native Dawn Chorus.
+They want to eradicate pests and bring back the loud native Dawn Chorus.

 Russell — Bay of Islands

 Russell is situated in the far north of the North Island.
 This community want to make the village predator free to protect the kiwi, weka and little blue penguin that currently live there.
-The village community want to create a predator free buffer zone to Project Island Song complimenting the efforts of the landowners who are currently undertaking predator control on large blocks within the area.
+The village community want to create a predator free buffer zone to Project Island Song complementing the efforts of the landowners who are currently undertaking predator control on large blocks within the area.